zalexzperez/Astra-H-Camera-source-selector/README.md

 Project features:

-Delayed trigger signal cut-off based on time and speed logic.
+-Delayed trigger signal cut-off based on time and speed conditions

-Automatic transition from back to front camera if conditions are met.
+-Automatic transition from back to front camera when reverse disengaged, car stopped and enough time has passed by.

-Posibility to manually switch video sources.
+-Automatic front camera and trigger signal switch off when enough time or speed have been reached.
+In this last state, manual disconnection is possible after specific steering wheel button is pressed.